ADiko1997/S-GEAR/README.md

 ## Acknowledgements
 The codebase was built on top of [`facebookresearch/AVT`](https://github.com/facebookresearch/AVT).
-Many thanks to [Antonino Furnari](https://github.com/fpv-iplab/rulstm).
+Many thanks to [Antonino Furnari](https://github.com/fpv-iplab/rulstm) for prior work on RULSTM an the release of evaluation code.